Tampa and Sarasota Child Custody Lawyers Create Parenting Plans

 Knowledgeable advisers counsel clients on grandparent visitation rights

 Outside of situations where both parents are deceased or indisposed due to health problems or incarceration, it is difficult for Florida grandparents to secure custody or visitation rights.
 If grandparents believe that their grandchild’s parents are unfit, it takes a strong showing to shift legal responsibility for the child.
-Should you believe that your grandchild is at risk, we can discuss your situation and assess whether legal action is justified.
+Should you believe your grandchild is at risk, we can discuss your situation and assess whether legal action is justified.

 Sessums Law Group, P.A. advocates for Florida clients in child custody proceedings and other Florida family law matters.
 Please call 813-435-5058 or contact us online to schedule a consultation.
 Our office is in Sarasota, and the firm also has locations in Tampa, Lakeland and Sebring.